-- (AA 4.2.1) The purpose of an access arrangement/reasonable adjustment is to ensure, where possible, that barriers to assessment are removed for a disabled candidate preventing him/her from being placed at a substantial disadvantage as a consequence of persistent and significant difficulties. - The integrity of the assessment is maintained, whilst at the same time providing access to assessments for a disabled candidate. - (AA 4.2.2) Although access arrangements/adjustments are intended to allow access to assessments, they cannot be granted where they will compromise the assessment objectives of the specification in question. - (AA 4.2.3) Candidates may not require the same access arrangements/reasonable adjustments in each specification.
+The purpose of an access arrangement/reasonable adjustment is to ensure, where possible, that barriers to assessment are removed for a disabled candidate preventing them from being placed at a substantial disadvantage due to persistent and significant difficulties.
+The integrity of the assessment is maintained, whilst at the same time providing access to assessments for a disabled candidate.

+A centre must make decisions on appropriate access arrangements for their candidates.
+Although professionals from other organisations may give advice, they cannot make the decision for the centre.
+They will not have a working knowledge of an individual candidate's needs and how their difficulties impact in the classroom and/or in timed assessments.
+It is the responsibility of the Head of Learning Support to make appropriate and informed decisions based on the JCQ regulations.

+Although access arrangements/adjustments are intended to allow access to assessments, they cannot be granted where they will compromise the assessment objectives of the specification in question.

+Candidates may not require the same access arrangements/reasonable adjustments in each specification.
 Subjects and their methods of assessments may vary, leading to different demands of the candidate.
-ALS leads/SENCos must consider the need for access arrangements/reasonable adjustments on a subject-by-subject basis.
+The Head of Learning Support must consider the need for access arrangements/reasonable adjustments on a subject-by-subject basis.

-(AA 4.2.1) The Additional Learning Support lead/SENCo must ensure that the proposed access arrangement/reasonable adjustment does not unfairly disadvantage or advantage a candidate.
+The Head of Learning Support must ensure that the proposed access arrangement/reasonable adjustment does not unfairly disadvantage or advantage the candidate.

-• (AA 4.2.7) The candidate must have had appropriate opportunities to practice using the access arrangement(s)/reasonable adjustment(s) before his/her first examination.
+(AA 4.2.7) The candidate must have had appropriate opportunities to practise using the access arrangement(s)/reasonable adjustment(s) before their first examination.